OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ### Get data from the PivotTable

 The layout defines how the PivotTable is displayed in the worksheet.
 This means the `PivotLayout` object controls the ranges used for PivotTable elements.
 Use the ranges provided by the layout to get data collected and aggregated by the PivotTable.
-In particular, use `PivotLayout.getDataBodyRange` to access what the PivotTable produces.
+In particular, use `PivotLayout.getDataBodyRange` to access the data produced by the PivotTable.

 The following code demonstrates how to get the last row of the PivotTable data by going through the layout (the **Grand Total** of both the **Sum of Crates Sold at Farm** and **Sum of Crates Sold Wholesale** columns in the earlier example).
 Those values are then summed together for a final total, which is displayed in cell **E30** (outside of the PivotTable).